How High Can Aerial Drones Fly?

 • No-fly Zones: Drones are restricted from flying near airports, military bases, and other sensitive areas.

-See also What Is The History Of Drones?
+See also What Are The Common Challenges Faced By Land Drones?

 Europe